With great sadness we announce the passing of our Mayor Leith Hallatsch

-Windermere Town Council, covering Windermere, Bowness & Troutbeck Bridge, deals with matters that are very local in focus.
-We manage 30 acres of Elleray Woods & Orrest Head, the War Memorial, Baddeley Clock, Langrigge Play area, Allotments at Orrest Drive and are responsible for 7 public toilets (managed separately by the Bowness & Windermere Community Care Trust).
-We are responsible for planting and looking after numerous flower beds and 108 hanging baskets and planters in the summer months.
+Windermere & Bowness Town Council, covering Windermere, Bowness & Troutbeck Bridge, deals with matters that are very local in focus.
+We manage 30 acres of Elleray Woods & Orrest Head, the War Memorial, Baddeley Clock, Langrigge and Longlands play areas, allotments at Orrest Drive and are responsible for 6 public toilets.
+We plant and look after numerous flower beds and public planters in the summer months.
 The "Windermere in Bloom" festival culminates in the awards ceremony in September each year and is organised by the Town Council.

-There are 2 part time members of staff - the Town Clerk, who supports and administers all the Town Council's activities and the Town Steward, who cares for the woodland, gardens, litter picks and repairs Council assets.
+There are three members of staff - the Town Clerk, who supports and administers all the Town Council's activities, the part time Facilities Officer, who manages the toilets facilities and allotments and the part time Town Steward, who cares for the woodland, gardens, litter picks and repairs Council assets.

 The Council has the authority to set an annual precept (local rate) to cover its operating costs and produces annual accounts for public scrutiny.
 The Council aims to spend its funds wisely and provide value to local people.
-As such, there is a Community Plan, which governs our work, spending and priorities.
 There is a grants fund available to local projects, on application.
-This includes grants to improve high street Shop Fronts.